Tempo logotype

 What is Tempo's strength vs Appfire?

 Appfire and Tempo both have financials inside Jira.
 The distinction is depth and posture.
 Appfire's BigPicture Financials Module handles program-level budgets, hourly rates, and cost rollups.
-Tempo Financial Manager is built for compliance-first finance workflows – the audit-grade layer below program management.
+Tempo Financial Manager is built for compliance-first finance workflows – audit-grade accounting that sits beneath program management, where capitalization and GL mapping happen.

 • Tempo's audit trail is line-by-line.
 Every worklog – including Rovo-suggested entries – passes through a human approval before it touches a financial account, and the trail is preserved at the entry level for the auditor.

 • Tempo's AI lives inside Jira's native UI.
-Timesheets offers Rovo agents – Worklog Assistant, Summary Analyzer, and Sprint Performance Assistant – governed by Atlassian's permissions model and tied to Tempo's approval flow.
+Timesheets works with Atlassian Rovo agents – Worklog Assistant, Summary Analyzer, and Time Insights for Jira – governed by Atlassian's permissions model and tied to Tempo's approval flow.

 • Tempo is modular.
 Start with Structure or Timesheets.
-Add Financial Manager when you need CapEx reporting.
-Add Capacity Planner when planning with real numbers.
+Add Financial Manager when finance asks for CapEx reporting.
+Add Capacity Planner when planning conversations need real numbers.

 Ideal customer for each tool